Vessim: A Testbed for Carbon-Aware Applications and Systems: Introduction

 \section{Introduction}

-The rapid adoption of compute-intensive technologies like machine learning and big data processing have accelerated the already growing demand for computing power in recent years~\cite{Wu_SustainableAIMLSys_2022, Payal_NatureCarbonImpactAI_2020}.
+The rapid adoption of compute-intensive technologies like machine learning and big data processing has accelerated the growing demand for computing power in recent years~\cite{Wu_SustainableAIMLSys_2022, Payal_NatureCarbonImpactAI_2020}.
 While the capacity of hyperscale datacenters doubled within only four years~\cite{Synergy_HyperscaleCapacityDoubles_2021}, also their global energy usage has increased by 10 -- 60\,\% between 2015 and 2021~\cite{IEA_DCEnergy_2022}.
 This shows that improvements in hardware and software efficiency are still able to mitigate significant portions of growth in computing demand~\cite{Masanet_RecalibratingGlobalDCEnergyEstimates_2020}.
-However, further improvements in efficiency are becoming increasingly challenging, suggesting that future growth will likely translate into increasing energy demand more directly~\cite{IEA_DCEnergy_2022, Bashir_CaseForVirtualizingEnergySystem_2021, Masanet_RecalibratingGlobalDCEnergyEstimates_2020}.
+However, further efficiency improvements are becoming increasingly challenging, suggesting that future growth will likely translate into increasing energy demand more directly~\cite{IEA_DCEnergy_2022, Bashir_CaseForVirtualizingEnergySystem_2021, Masanet_RecalibratingGlobalDCEnergyEstimates_2020}.

-To decrease the associated carbon footprint of computing despite increasing energy usage, a new paradigm called \emph{carbon-aware computing} has received much attention in academia~\cite{Radovanovic_Google_2022, Anderson_Treehouse_2022, Hanafy_CarbonScaler_2023, Wiesner_LetsWaitAwhile_2021} and industry~\cite{Google_CarbonAware, XBox_CarbonAware, VMWare_CarbonAware, Windows_CarbonAware}.
-Carbon-aware computing aims at aligning the power usage of compute infrastructure with the availability of variable renewable energy sources like solar and wind.
-For instance, by shifting workloads through time or across datacenters following low grid carbon intensity (gCO$_2$/kWh) or cheap time-based energy attribute certificates (T-EACs), which have recently been proposed by Google~\cite{Google_TEAC}.
-To perform informed carbon-aware decisions, operators furthermore need up-to-date information on the local energy system, as datacenters are increasingly equipped with energy storage and on-site renewable energy sources.